Problems

 • Very large stools repeatedly clog the toilet

-• Constipation starting in the first month of life
+• Constipation starting in first month of life

 • Delayed meconium passage